How to set up a self-billing arrangement between a VAT-registered customer and their supplier, and the conditions that have to be met.

-Your suppliers don’t have to be based just in the UK.
-You can self-bill businesses in other European Union (EU) countries or in countries outside the EU.
+Your suppliers do not have to be based just in the UK.
+You can self-bill businesses in EU countries or in countries outside the EU.

 You must not issue self-billed invoices to a supplier who has changed their VAT registration number until you’ve prepared a new self-billing agreement for them.

 If a supplier stops being registered for VAT then you can continue to self-bill them, but you cannot issue them with VAT invoices.
 Your self-billing arrangement with that supplier is no longer covered by the VAT regulations.

 There are special rules if you have a self-billing arrangement and you are involved in transactions that the reverse charge arrangement for business-to-business supplies of mobile telephones and computer chips applies to.

 You can only have a self-billing arrangement if your supplier agrees to put one in place.
 If you do not have an agreement with your supplier your self-billed invoices will not be valid VAT invoices – and you will not be able to reclaim the input tax shown on them.

 You’ll both need to sign a formal self-billing agreement.
 This is a legally binding document.
 The agreement must contain:

 - your supplier’s agreement that you, as the self-biller, can issue invoices on your supplier’s behalf

 - your supplier’s confirmation that they will not issue VAT invoices for goods or services covered by the agreement (because you’ll be issuing the invoices for them)

 - an expiry date – usually for 12 months time but it could be the date that any business contract you have with your supplier ends